How to Measure Company Culture: Metrics, Tools, and Tips to Quantify Your Initiatives

 Another method that you can use to measure company culture with decent accuracy is to measure the positive and negative behaviors through a behavioral observation scale.

-You can encourage these behaviors and eliminate negative ones by implementing a scale system that rates employees based on these behavior.
+This helps you identify and keep track of different elements and behaviors that you deem desirable in the workplace.
+You can encourage these behaviors and eliminate negative ones by implementing a scale system that rewards employees based on these behaviors.

 6. Focus groups